 It is well known that, for bars, the choice of an espresso coffee machine, is very important.
+The cup of coffee is the perfect representation of the bar.
+How many people would rather say “let’s take a coffee” than “let’s go to the bar”?
+As a result, selecting a good machine might have a significant impact on your company’s revenue.
 Basically, we can say that the choice falls between the lever and the automatic coffee machine.
 These are in turn divided between automatic and super automatic models.

 There are two important things to consider: performance and stage presence.

 Professional coffee machines can be chosen to favour performance or beauty.

 In the first case it’s more important to consider the high quantity of espresso coffees expected to be prepared.
 And in the fear of not being able to satisfy the request, the choice goes towards an automatic machine where the extraction is faster than in the lever machine.

 Lever coffee machines are slower because every time it is necessary to prepare the filter holder and lower the lever.

 So, choosing an automatic model means focusing on the speed of execution.